mikestagney/readability-score/README.md

 # Readability Score
 Opens a text file and counts the words, sentences, characters, syllables and pollysyllables.
-Then it uses these counts to calculate 4 different readability formulas and gives the appropriate reading level age.
+Then it uses these counts to calculate 4 different readability formulas and gives the appropriate reading level age by averaging the scores.

 ## Things learned